diffpy/diffpy.distanceprinter/README.rst

 where you replace VERSION with the actual version you have so the command matches the filename of the wheel file you have.

-The commands to create and activate the conda environment with name "conf-env" is
+The commands to create and activate the conda environment with name "distanceprinter-env" is

-    conda create -n conf-env python=3.13
+    conda create -n distanceprinter-env python=3.13
-    conda activate conf-env
+    conda activate distanceprinter-env

 If you don't have conda installed, we recomment you install `miniconda
 <https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html>`_